edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-Profile-Changes.md

 ## Proposed Design

-The following metadata API changes are suggested as a means to implement the device profile rules of this ADR
+The following metadata API changes are suggested as a means to implement the device profile rules of this ADR.

 - Block Device DELETE when there is any associated event/reading exists.
 - Block Profile (Upload) PUT when there is any associated device/event/reading exists.